jakuski/website/src/content/projects/ones-and-zeroes.md

 ---

-I made the following graph which summaries the above.
+I made the following graph which summaries the above, comparing average digital skills in relation to age and time spent on electronic devices.
 {% gallery %}
 {% galleryImage src="p/ones-and-zeroes/graph" /%}
 {% /gallery %}